OSGConnect/tutorial-matlab-HelloWorld/README.md

     Error =  Log/job.$(Process).err             # standard error
     Log =    Log/job.$(Process).log             # log information about job execution

-    requirements = HAS_SINGULARITY == TRUE
+    +JobDurationCategory = "Medium"

     queue 10                                     # Submit 10 jobs

 Before we submit the job, make sure that the directory `Log` exists on the current working directory.
-Because HTcondor looks for `Log` directory to copy the standard output, error and log files as specified in the job description file.
+Because HTCondor looks for `Log` directory to copy the standard output, error and log files as specified in the job description file.

 From your work directory, type